Green Model Town: Geography

-Green Model Town is located at 23.7283°N 90.4518°E. It is bounded on the south by the Matuail landfill and its waste treatment pond, and on the west by Manda Khal, a canal into which the landfill discharges its effluent.
+Green Model Town is located at 23.7283°N 90.4518°E. It is bounded on the south by the Matuail landfill and waste treatment plant, and on the west by Manda Khal, a canal into which the landfill discharges its effluent.
 Houses built on pillars encroach on the canal area, and are even built in the middle of the canal.
 With no access by land, the latter are reachable only by boat.